robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failures.md

 require the abstractions you need and get done with your work with the least amount of code and complexity possible.

-For example, if you have a list of monads and wants to sequence all of them, but you don't want to lose yourself in a `chain` callback hell, just use the `sequence` operation on monads, which gives you a list with all the results of a sequence, regardless of which monad they come from — so you can even mix
+For example, if you have a list of monads and you want to sequence all of them, but you don't want to lose yourself in a `chain` callback hell, just use the `sequence` operation on monads, which gives you a list with all the results of a sequence, regardless of which monad they come from — so you can even mix